hyprxlabs/dotnet/bcl/DotEnv/src/README.md

 ### AllowBackticks

-The `AllowBackticks` options will allow using `\`` to noate the start and end of a multiline value without using quotes.
+The `AllowBackticks` options will allow using `\`` to notate the start and end of a multiline value without using quotes so that single quotes and doubles may be used without the need to escape them.
+Backticks functions similarly to using double quotes.

 ```dotenv
 MYVALUE=`this